VF-24: 1980s

 Further records were made in 1980s.
 In 1983, VF-24 along with Carrier Air Wing Nine, was assigned to the USS Ranger as part of Battle Group Echo.
 The first deployment by Central Americas operations and a WESTPAC which included 121 concurrent days of Indian Ocean Operations, the longest of any conventional powered aircraft carrier to date.
 The move to USS Ranger was because the Constellation had F/A-18 Hornet capability added and the Ranger cruise was nicknamed "DeathCruise '83/'84" due to the loss of 11 crewmen.
 In August 1984, VF-24 and its airwing began workups with the USS Kitty Hawk with another WESTPAC and Indian Ocean cruise in July 1985.

 In April 1986, VF-24 was called upon to execute Operation Coyote which involved positioning four fully mission capable F-14s, accompanying aircrew and over 150 maintenance personnel and necessary spare parts over 3,300 km (2,000 mi) away within 46 hours.
 From the time of execute order to go, aircraft were on deck in Adak, Alaska, in less than 30 hours.
 This fast paced, strategically significant mission continued for seven days, despite limited command and control assets and an extremely difficult environment at Adak.
 Mission intercepts, employing innovative planning and tactics, of Soviet reconnaissance aircraft were well beyond expected range and were determined to be an overwhelming success.
 In October 1986, VF-24 surpassed the 3 years foreign object damage (FOD) free mark; an accomplishment no other F-14 fighter squadron matched.
 VF-24 deployed in January 1987, aboard USS Kitty Hawk for a six-month around-the-world cruise.
 The Fighting Renegades were awarded the 1986 CNO Aviation Safety Award, completed over 20,500 mishap free flight hours, achieved a record setting 97 consecutive days Full Mission Capable aircraft readiness, initiated air-to-air banner gunnery launches from the deck of USS Kitty Hawk and completed its 3rd consecutive FOD free cruise.
 Upon returning to NAS Miramar, VF-24 was again selected to deploy to Adak, Alaska, for their second Operation Coyote mission.
 VF-24 was awarded a Meritorious Unit Commendation and Navy Expeditionary Medal for the 1987 deployment.

 VF-24 was busy in 1988 as they spent 70% of the year deployed and had joined USS Nimitz with the rest of the airwing.
 They deployed to the northern and western Pacific and the Indian Ocean and provided security for the 1988 Summer Olympics in Seoul during Operation Olympic Presence as well as doing exercises with Midway and the Singapore, Malaysian and Thailand Air forces.
+That October, Nimitz, with VF-24 embarked, participated in Operation Earnest Will, the escorting of reflagged Kuwaiti tankers through the Persian Gulf.
 1988 was another year where VF-24 received a CNO Aviation Safety Award.
 Another cruise began in 1989 with the Nimitz through the Bering Strait.
 Upon their arrival in San Diego in August they began the transition to the F-14B.
 VF-24 was one of the first Pacific Fleet Fighter Squadrons to do so.